 - meet the specific needs of young people

 It also helps students improve their self-regulation, growth and academic achievement.

 Through BSEM, our school provides a stable, supportive and flexible environment to support students to engage with their studies.

 - learn to self-regulate so they can focus and concentrate better in class

 - develop an education plan with clear learning goals and outcomes, as well as broad life and behaviour goals

 - commit to their own measurable academic growth

-- learn strategies to become independent and autonomous learners in their schooling, pathway choices and adulthood
+- learn strategies to become independent learners in their schooling, pathway choices and adulthood.

 For more information about our school or to make a referral, please contact your closest campus: